josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 16.7.
 Summary

-* **TF Serving Overview**
-  * Covered details of TF Serving for scaling prediction services
-  * Discussed output based on `SignatureDef` of saved TF models
+* **TF Serving Overview**: Covered details of TF Serving for scaling prediction service, including output analysis based on SignatureDef.
-* **Online Serving Architecture**
-  * Static and dynamic reference architectures
-  * Pre-computing and caching while serving predictions
+* **Architecture Options**: Discussed static and dynamic reference architectures, pre-computing, and caching while serving predictions.
-* **Model Deployment and Monitoring**
-  * Online and batch mode deployment options
-  * Tools for testing model performance, such as Vertex AI Model Monitoring
+* **Model Deployment and Monitoring**: Explored deploying models using online and batch mode with Vertex AI Prediction and Google Cloud options, as well as tools for model monitoring and performance testing.

 ---

 ## 16.8.
 Exam Essentials

-* **TensorFlow Serving Overview**
+* **TensorFlow Serving Overview**: Understand TensorFlow Serving, its deployment, and setup options, including Docker configurations.
-    * *A framework for serving machine learning models.*
-    * *Deploy a trained TensorFlow model using TF Serving and set up various deployment options.*
+    * Deploying Trained Models

-* **Scaling Prediction Services**
+    * Scaling Prediction Services (online, batch, caching)
-    * *Online batch and caching strategies to improve serving latency.*
-    * *Understand differences in architecture and use cases with real-time input features.*

-* **Google Cloud Serving Options**
-    * *Setup real-time endpoints, batch jobs, and automate pipeline workflows.*
+        + Understanding Online vs Batch Caching
-    * *Use Google Cloud Vertex AI APIs, console setup, and managed notebooks for custom models.*
+    * Google Cloud Serving Options
+        + Real-time Endpoints using Vertex AI Prediction
+    * Performance Testing with Vertex AI Model Monitoring

-* **Model Performance and Optimization**
+    * Trigger and Pipeline Configuration for Automated Deployment

 ---

-    * *Understand why model performance degrades in production.*
-    * *Use Vertex AI services for model monitoring and optimization.*

-* **Configure Triggers and Pipelines**
-    * *Set up triggers to invoke trained models or deploy new ones on Google Cloud.*
-    * *Automate pipeline workflows with Cloud Scheduler, Workflows, and Cloud Composer.

----
 # 17. Chapter 11Designing ML Training Pipelines

 ---

 ## 17.1.
 Orchestration Frameworks

-* *_ML Pipeline Orchestration_*: A process that manages steps like data cleaning, transformation, and model training to automate the machine learning (ML) workflow.
+* **ML Pipeline Orchestration**: An orchestrator manages the various steps of the machine learning (ML) pipeline, such as data cleaning, transformation, and model training.
-  * *_Benefits_*:
+* **Benefits**:
-    * **Development Phase**: Automates manual execution of ML experiment steps
-    * **Production Phase**: Automates pipeline execution based on schedule or conditions
+  * Automates execution of each step based on predefined conditions
+  * Useful in both development and production phases

 ---

 ### 17.1.1.
 Kubeflow Pipelines

-### Overview of Kubeflow Pipelines
+**What is Kubeflow?**
+Kubeflow is the ML toolkit for Kubernetes, allowing deployment and management of complex systems on various clouds and platforms.
+### Key Components
+* **Architecture**: Builds on top of Kubernetes for deploying and managing ML workflows.
-Kubeflow Pipelines is a platform for building, deploying, and managing multistep ML workflows based on Docker containers.
+* **Kubeflow Pipelines**: A platform for building, deploying, and managing multistep ML workflows using Docker containers.
-* _Key Components:_
-  * User interface for managing experiments, jobs, and runs
-  * Engine for scheduling multistep ML workflows
-  * SDK for defining and manipulating pipelines and components
-* _Deployment Options:_
-  * Google Cloud on GKE or managed Vertex AI Pipelines
-  * On-premises or local systems for testing
+    * _Runs in Kubernetes pods_
+    * _Launches multiple containers for each step in the workflow_

 ---

 ### 17.1.2.
 Vertex AI Pipelines

-* **Vertex AI Pipelines**: automatically provisions and manages infrastructure for Kubeflow or TFX pipelines
+* **Automated Infrastructure Setup**: Use Vertex AI Pipelines to run Kubeflow or TFX pipelines without setting up infrastructure, allowing for serverless deployment.
-    * Run serverless on Vertex AI Pipelines with existing code
+*
-    * Provides data lineage and artifact metadata for pipeline runs
+  * _Lineage_ provides data tracking from source system to transformations and consumption by models, including metadata and artifact lineage for better understanding of pipeline performance.
-* **Pipeline Components**: self-contained sets of code that perform one part of a workflow, such as data preprocessing or training a model
-    * Can build custom components or reuse pre-built ones
-    * Use Google Cloud pipeline components for features like AutoML
+*
+  * **Pipelining**:
+    *   Automates monitoring and experimentation with interdependent parts of an ML workflow
+    *   Portable, scalable, and container-based
+    *   Components are defined by code, composed of inputs, outputs, and a container image

 ---

 ### 17.1.3.
 Apache Airflow

+* **Apache Airflow Overview**
-* **Apache Airflow**: open source workflow management platform for data engineering pipelines
+  * An open source workflow management platform for data engineering pipelines
-    * Started as Airbnb's solution in 2014 for complex workflows *_Features_*:
+  * Started at Airbnb in October 2014 as a solution to manage complex workflows
-            * Directed acyclic graph (DAG) to represent workflows
-            * Tasks with dependencies and data flows
+  * Represents workflows as directed acyclic graphs (DAGs) with tasks, dependencies, and data flows.

 ---

 ### 17.1.4.
 Cloud Composer

-* *_Cloud Composer_*
-  * A fully managed workflow orchestration service built on Apache Airflow
+* **Cloud Composer**: Fully managed workflow orchestration service built on Apache Airflow
-  * No installation or management overhead, allows for fast environment creation and use of Airflow-native tools
+    * _Benefits:_ No installation or management overhead, easy creation of Airflow environments and use of native tools
+    * **Use cases:** Orchestrate data-driven workflows (ETL/ELT), batch workloads with low latency

 ---

 ### 17.1.5.
 Comparison of Tools

-* *_Orchestrator Comparison_*
-    * *Service*:
+* **Comparison Summary**
-        + **Kubeflow Pipelines**: Orchestrate ML workflows with TensorFlow, PyTorch, MXNet using Kubernetes.
+    * Kubeflow Pipelines: Orchestrates ML workflows in supported frameworks (TensorFlow, PyTorch, MXNet) with Kubernetes.
+        * On-premises or cloud deployment
-        + **Vertex AI Pipelines**: Managed serverless pipeline for Kubeflow Pipelines or TFX Pipeline, no infrastructure management needed.
+    * Vertex AI Pipelines: Managed serverless pipeline for Kubeflow Pipelines or TFX Pipelines, no infrastructure management required.
+        * No failure handling out of the box
-        + **Cloud Composer**: Orchestrates ETL/ELT pipelines using Apache Airflow, Python-based implementation.
+    * Cloud Composer: Managed ETL/ELT pipelines using Apache Airflow, Python-based implementation.
-    * *_Failure Handling_*
-        + Kubeflow: Handle failures manually with metrics
-        + Vertex AI Pipelines: Leverage Kubeflow failure management on metrics
-        + Cloud Composer: Built-in GCP metrics for action on failure or success

 ---